Southern California Campus Guide

-Students enrolled in Springfield College Boston will be issued a student identification card with an assigned student identification number.
+Students enrolled in Springfield College Southern California will be issued a student identification card with an assigned student identification number.
 This card is used for identification purposes in accessing college buildings and grounds, borrowing material from the Learning Commons, and for attending college sponsored events.
 The first Springfield College Identification Card is issued to a student at no charge.
 Replacements for lost or stolen cards will cost $35.
-Photos for identification cards are taken during the New Student Orientation.
-If you have questions about obtaining an ID card, please contact Nancy Bermudez Gonzalez, (813) 626-3831 ext.
-301, email@example.com.
+Photos for identification cards are taken during the New Student Orientation. please contact Kristen Hodges, (714) 368-0630 ext.
+203, email@example.com.

 Safety on Campus

-Springfield College and the School of Professional and Continuing Studies is serious about safety at all of our campuses.
+Springfield College and the School of Professional and Continuing Studies are serious about safety at all of our campuses.
 Please visit here to register for SC Alert and Rave Guardian applications.

 For assistance in Title IX related issues, please contact Camille Elliott, Deputy Title IX Coordinator for the School of Professional and Continuing Studies at firstname.lastname@example.org or (413) 748-3978.

 For more information on Title IX at Springfield College, please click here.